 Central Washington University

-Central Washington University (CWU) is one of three public comprehensive universities in Washington State.
-CWU was founded in 1891 as a “normal” school for the preparation of K-12 school teachers.
+Central Washington University (CWU) is one of six public universities in Washington State.
+CWU was founded in 1891 as a "normal" school for the preparation of K-12 school teachers.
 The school became a College of Education in 1937, a state college in 1961, and a comprehensive university in 1977.

-Offering more than 135 bachelor's and master's degrees, the university enrolls approximately 12,000 students and employs about 1,800 people.
-CWU’s student-faculty ratio is 20:1; about 25 percent of students and 33 percent of freshmen are people of color.
+Offering more than 135 bachelor's and master's degrees, the university enrolls approximately 12,340 students and employs about 1,800 people.
+Central's student-to-faculty ratio is 18:1; about 25 percent of students and 33 percent of freshmen are people of color.
 CWU enrolls and graduates the largest percentage of Hispanic/Latino students of any public baccalaureate institution in the state.
 The university holds regional accreditation through the Northwest Commission on Colleges and Universities.

 Student success is the core of the university's mission.
 Faculty engage in scholarship, invention, and creative activity to support teaching, to advance knowledge, and to provide outlets for creative expression.
 Externally sponsored grants and contracts funded during fiscal year 2018 totaled $14.3 million.
 The largest awards were from the US Department of Education and the National Science Foundation.
 CWU faculty and alumni have received numerous honors and recognition, including CEO of the year, National Teacher of the Year, National Principal of the Year, and national-level recognition in many disciplines, from music to physics.

 The university has been very successful in adding and maintaining modern, state-of-the-art facilities.
-The state has invested more than a quarter billion dollars in CWU facilities since 2008.
-In recent years, campus construction and remodeling projects have included impressive science facilities, a music building, and a new, spacious student union and recreation facility.
-In all, there are 57 academic and 32 auxiliary buildings.
-In addition, CWU provides education programs at eight other locations: six University Centers co-located with community colleges, and educational sites at Sammamish and Joint Base Lewis McChord, the largest military installation on the West Coast.
+The state has invested more than $300 million in CWU facilities since 2009.
+In recent years, campus construction and remodeling projects have included impressive science and technology academic buildings, a music building, a spacious student union and recreation facility, and new residence halls.
+In all, there are 59 academic and 35 auxiliary buildings.
+In addition, CWU provides education programs at eight other locations: six University Centers co-located with community colleges, and educational sites in Sammamish and at Joint Base Lewis McChord, the largest military installation on the West Coast.

 In the Community and Region